radiant-rstats/docker-k8s/install/rsm-msba-macos-arm.md

   - [Trouble shooting](#trouble-shooting)
   - [Optional](#optional)

-## Installing the RSM-MSBA-K8S-ARM computing environment on macOS systems with an ARM chip (e.g., M3)
+## Installing the RSM-MSBA-K8S-ARM computing environment on macOS systems with an ARM chip (e.g., M3 or M4)

 Please follow the instructions below to install the rsm-msba-k8s-arm computing environment.
 It has Python, Radiant, Postgres, Spark and various required packages pre-installed.
 The computing environment will be consistent across all students and faculty, easy to update, and also easy to remove if desired (i.e., there will *not* be dozens of pieces of software littered all over your computer).